borisf/classyshark-bytecode-viewer/README.md

 Here is the tricky part, instead of doing source to source translation from Kotlin to Java, it is better (faster and accurate) to decompile Kotlin generated class file right into Java.

-To support the above the following 2 libraries are the best fit
+To support the above the we use the following 2 libraries:
 * [Procyon](https://bitbucket.org/mstrobel/procyon/wiki/Java%20Decompiler)- an open source Java decompiler.
 * [ASM](http://asm.ow2.org/) - the best Java bytecode reading library (used both by Kotlin and Android Studio).